-Whilst just the one night is generally considered sufficient to do justice to the Taj Mahal for those who are strapped for time, if your schedule will allow we’d recommend two nights to ensure a comfortable pace.
-Not only does this allow you to explore Agra beyond the Taj Mahal and gain a deeper understanding of the Mughals in India, it also affords the time to unwind at your hotel which, we think, goes a long way in relaxing the pace of an itinerary and breaking up time spent on the road.
+For those who’re strapped for time, just the one night is generally sufficient to do justice to the Taj Mahal.
+But if your schedule permits, we recommend two nights to ensure a comfortable pace.
+Not only does this allow you to explore Agra beyond the Taj Mahal and gain a deeper understanding of the Mughals in India, but it also affords the time to unwind at your hotel.
+We think this goes a long way in relaxing the pace of an itinerary and breaking up time spent on the road.

 For most of our guests at Indian Excursions, they travel into Agra from Delhi.
 To do this takes four hours by car.
 A train is available too and takes about two hours (you can see what train travel in India is like by clicking here).
-However, when taking into consideration the time spent travelling to and from the stations and waiting to board, it takes about the same amount of time overall and so we’re guided by you as to whether you prefer to drive or take the train.
-Alternately, for our guests who’re also visiting Varanasi, they usually fly in – a direct flight is available to Agra from Varanasi, every Monday, Wednesday and Saturday.
+However, when taking into consideration the time spent travelling to and from the station and waiting to board, it takes about the same amount of time overall, so we’re guided by you as to whether you prefer to drive or take the train.
+Alternatively, for our guests who’re also visiting Varanasi, they usually fly in – a direct flight is available between Varanasi and Agra.

-Regardless of how you get there, we’d recommend taking the rest of the afternoon at leisure to relax and enjoy your hotel.
-Our favourite places to stay in Agra include the Oberoi Amarvilas (the finest hotel in Agra, every room affords a stunning view of the Taj Mahal and some extend out onto their own private balcony from where you can soak up a view of the monument), the Taj Gateway (a four-to-five star property under the ubiquitous Taj Group, with a cluster of rooms offering a view of the Taj Mahal).
+Regardless of how you get there, we recommend taking the rest of the afternoon at leisure to relax and enjoy your hotel.
+Our favourite place to stay in Agra is The Oberoi Amarvilas (the most elegant hotel in Agra, every room affords a stunning view of the Taj Mahal, and some extend out onto a private balcony from where you can soak up a view of the monument).
+We also love the Tajview (a four-to-five-star property under the ubiquitous Taj Group, with a cluster of rooms offering a view of the Taj Mahal).
 The Trident is another popular choice with our guests (while there’s no Taj view, the Trident excels in warm and personalized service with comfortable, recently renovated rooms).

-If you’d like to dine out this evening, we’d recommend A Pinch of Spice.
+If you’d like to dine out this evening, we recommend A Pinch of Spice.
 Massively popular with tourists and locals alike, A Pinch of Spice specializes in Mughlai cuisine though offers a range of dishes to suit all palettes (including more familiar Continental options).
-We’d recommend their famous butter chicken and Dal Bukhara (slow cooked lentils in a creamy, spicy sauce).
+We recommend their famous butter chicken and Dal Bukhara (slow-cooked lentils in a creamy, spicy sauce).

 On the outskirts of Agra, the Mughal Emperor Akbar is buried in a small village called Sikandra.
-We’d recommend visiting this very impressive tomb, which is believed to have been designed by Akbar himself (later to have been constructed by his son, Jahangir).
+We recommend visiting this imposing tomb, which is believed to have been designed by Akbar himself (later to have been constructed by his son, Jahangir).
 Or, you may like to hit the bazaars and emporiums instead for souvenirs crafted in marble and embellished with semi-precious stones, in much the same way and technique as the Taj Mahal.
-A wide range of marble products are crafted here, from table-tops to jewellery boxes and decorative plates.
+A wide range of marble products is crafted here, from table-tops to jewellery boxes and decorative plates.

 To end the day, continue to the magnificent Taj Mahal at sunset.
 Described as an ‘elegy in marble’, the Taj Mahal is an epic monument to Emperor Shah Jahan’s beloved wife.
 Seeing the magnificent structure in person reveals the minute details of its decoration and its construction and the incredible symmetry of the elements.
 The Taj Mahal is one of the most recognizable, most reproduced images in the world, and the tale of love and loss that sparked its creation is almost as incredible as the monument’s beauty.
 It was built by the fifth Mughal emperor, Shah Jahan, in memory of his third but favourite wife, Mumtaz Mahal.
 As the legend goes, she asked him to build her a monument so beautiful that the world would never forget their love.
 She died after giving birth to their thirteenth child, and six months after her death Shah Jahan began the process of honouring her request with the Taj Mahal.

-Construction of the monument began in 1632, and it took 20,000 labourers a period of about 17 years to complete the vast, bejewelled, white marble tomb on the banks of the Yamuna River.
-The buildings perfect proportions, scale and exquisite detail make it a vision unlike anything else.
+Construction of the monument began in 1632, and it took 20,000 labourers about 17 years to complete the vast, bejewelled, white marble tomb on the banks of the Yamuna River.
+The buildings perfect proportions, scale and exquisite detail, make it a vision unlike anything else.
 It was made a UNESCO World Heritage Site in 1983.
-Up close the intricately crafted and colourful detail of the building is apparent, but from far away, the magnificent structure appears all white – though depending on the sun and the time of day it takes on different hues.
-At sunrise it takes on a pearlescent pinkish hue; at sunset, it’s a lemon yellow, then orange.
+Up close the intricately crafted and colourful detail of the building is apparent.
+Still, from far away, the magnificent structure appears all white – though depending on the sun and the time of day it takes on different hues.
+At sunrise it’s pearlescent pink; at sunset, it’s a lemon yellow, then orange.
 Once the sun goes down, the marble is pure white against a black sky.

 The Taj Mahal is closed to the public every Friday.
-If your full day in Agra falls on a Friday, we’d recommend visiting at sunset the previous evening instead and enjoy your time at leisure this afternoon.
+If your full day in Agra falls on a Friday, we recommend visiting at sunset the previous evening instead and enjoying time at leisure this afternoon.
 Mehtab Bagh, the garden at the rear of the Taj mentioned on Day 1, is open on Fridays if you’d like to get a sunrise/sunset view of the Taj Mahal from there on a Friday.

-Many of our guests appreciate visiting the Taj Mahal at both sunset and sunrise, to take its beautiful changing colours.
-With that in mind, we’d recommend waking early today to revisit the monument at dawn.
+Many of our guests appreciate visiting the Taj Mahal at both sunset and sunrise, to take in its beautiful changing colours.
+With that in mind, we recommend waking early today to revisit the monument at dawn.

 After having returned to the hotel for breakfast, there’ll be an hour or two at leisure to rest.

-If you’d like to visit Agra and the Taj Mahal on your upcoming trip to India please do get in touch.
-Agra is just one of many wonderful places we can include on your tailor-made tour and we’d be delighted to get stuck into the planning.
-For inspiration, we’d recommend taking a look at our sample itineraries, most of which include a stop in Agra to visit the Taj Mahal.
+If you’d like to visit Agra and the Taj Mahal on your upcoming trip to India, please do get in touch.
+Agra is just one of many beautiful places we can include on your tailor-made tour, and we’d be delighted to get stuck into the planning.
+For inspiration, we recommend taking a look at our sample itineraries, most of which include a stop in Agra to visit the Taj Mahal.
 You can also check out our Top 6 Ways to See the Taj Mahal.

 To best connect the dots, Agra is within driving distance of Delhi, Ranthambhore and Jaipur.
 From Varanasi, a direct flight is available.
 For other highlights in the region such as Jodhpur, Udaipur and Jaisalmer, a couple of nights in Jaipur along the way makes for the best launching point.0